Statistics of a simple transmission mode on a lossy chaotic background: Joint distribution of and

 Now only a part (given by $T_0$) of the incoming flux contributes to the transmission.
 Thus the distribution of $T$ is obtained by a simple rescaling of expression (\ref{Ptr}).
 The reflection coefficient takes a more elaborate form because of the interference between the two reflected waves, the one backscattered directly at the channel interface and the one originating from the background.
 The corresponding distribution can be found in a closed form using Eqs.~(\ref{P(r,t)}) and (\ref{RT-rt}) and reads

 where $T_*=\min(1-R,T_+)$, $T_{\pm}=\frac{1+\Szero}{1-\Szero}(1\pm\sqrt{R})^2$, and

 It reduces to Eq.~(\ref{Pref}) at perfect coupling, $\Szero=0$.

-A particular feature of the reflection distribution (\ref{P(R)}) is the dependence of its support on the sign of $\Szero$ (see Fig.~\ref{fig3} and \cite{savi17}).
+A particular feature of the reflection distribution (\ref{P(R)}) is the dependence of its support on the sign of $\Szero$ (see Fig.~\ref{fig2}(b) and Ref.~\cite{savi17}).
 The distribution vanishes identically for $R\leq1-T_0$, when $\Szero>0$, and covers the whole range $0\leq R\leq1$, when $\Szero<0$.
-This follows from the compatibility requirement $T_-<T_*$ and is, of course, in agreement with definition (\ref{R,T}).
+This follows from the compatibility condition $T_-<T_*$ and is, of course, in agreement with definition (\ref{R,T}).